stephen-hqxu/superterrainplus/README.md

 	<img src="https://img.shields.io/badge/NVIDIA-GTX_1660-76B900?style=flat&logo=nvidia&logoColor=white" />
 </p>

-> Unfortunately AMD and Intel GPU are not supported as CUDA only works on Nvidia GPU. *SuperTerrain+* is mostly optimised for *Turing* (CUDA compute capability 7.5) and newer, consumer-level architectures.
+> Sorry for AMD and Intel GPU because they are not supported by CUDA. *SuperTerrain+* is mostly optimised for *Turing* (CUDA compute capability 7.5) and newer, consumer-level Nvidia GPUs.
+The GPU requirement here is a very trivial approximation, the performance depends highly on configuration and level of re-programming to the engine.

 - RAM: 4GB
 - OS